 The Church’s own matrimony of convenience to the Crown, amply demonstrated in a considerable amount of recent clerical fawning in relation to the 29 April Royal Wedding of William Windsor and Kate Middleton, is fine if you think the Church is there mainly to give the governing authorities comfort and a religious gloss.
-Or perhaps if you think the church – which is supposed to be the broken / restored Body of Christ – should bask in the reflected glory and riches of an earthly monarchy.
+Or perhaps if you think the church – which is actually supposed to be the broken, restored and subversive Body of Christ – should bask in the reflected glory and riches of an earthly monarchy.

-But the true cost of all this, as far as the subjection of Church to Crown is concerned (which is what Establishment directly entails, we should not forget) is a loss of integrity in Christian witness and prophetic engagement.
-This risks turning pastoral care into collusion with the powerful, rather than a binding up the wounds of the vulnerable as part of a resistance to hurtful power.
+But the true cost of all this, as far as the subjection of Church to Crown is concerned (which is what Establishment directly entails, we should not forget) is a loss of integrity in Christian words and actions, and in prophetic engagement - the requirement to tell awkward truths about the abuse of power by the powerful.
+This risks turning pastoral care into churchy collusion with the privileged, rather than a binding up the wounds of the vulnerable as part of a determined resistance to hurtful policies and practices.

 Defenders of Establishment say that the Church has greater ‘influence in the nation’ through its Crown privilege.
 What they really mean is that, in all honesty, we Christians (or at least those who are taken to speak on our behalf, in the 'national church') have much less trust in the Prince of Peace than in worldly princes.

-But as the Easter Gospel powerfully and poignantly reminds us, the state’s power is secured by its ability to crucify (or, these days, go to war).
-God’s power, by contrast, is seen in Jesus on the Cross - absorbing rather than inflicting violence.
+But as the Easter Gospel powerfully and poignantly reminds us, the state’s power is secured by its ability to crucify (or, these days, to go to war).
+In the Christian narrative, God’s power, by contrast, is seen in Jesus on the Cross -- absorbing, rather than inflicting, unjust, imperial violence.
 You can see why the state and Crown look a much safer bet.
 But they are not where resurrection faith lies.

-The message of the Gospel is that God’s grace and forgiveness is available to all, whatever their status.
+The message of the Gospel is that God’s transformative love and forgiveness is available to all, whatever their status.
 There is no room for 'blood advantage' in God's domination-free domain.
-Jesus practised open table fellowship, said that the last would be first in God’s kingdom, and created a new community of equals – the church.
+Jesus practised open table fellowship, overturned the tables of the money-changers, said that the last would be first in God’s realm, and created a new community of equals – the ekklesia.

 The Crown, by contrast, is an institution that exists to preserve an order based on eugenic privilege.
 That most Christians do not notice this, and do not see how the Church’s royal allegiance falsifies the Gospel, illustrates just how blinded we are by worldly status.

 Establishment diminishes the Church of England’s ability to proclaim and live a Gospel free of state sponsorship.
 It inhibits equal relations with other churches.
-And it habituates Christians to trust in earthly power rather than God’s disarming strength displayed in Jesus.
+And it habituates its members to trust in earthly power rather than God’s disarming strength displayed in Jesus.